xC0dex/APIWeaver/docs/Getting-Started.md

 });
 ```

-In Controllers, use the `ResponseDescriptionAttribute` to define descriptions for specific responses:
+In Controllers, use the `[ResponseDescription]` attribute to define descriptions for specific responses:

 ```csharp
 [HttpGet("{id:guid}")]